avinashpancham/hpo/README.rst

 Train models
 ============

 1. Run MLflow server via the code shown below.
-This will run the Makefile to startup the Postgres DB and the MLflow server.
+This Makefile command starts up the Postgres DB and the MLflow server.
-The MLflow server is accessible via localhost:5000
+The MLflow server is accessible via *localhost:5000*.

 .. code-block:: bash

    $ make mlflow-server

 2. Train the different ML models using Scikit-learn.
-After the run is finished an experiment is made containing the statistics for all the runs.
+After the run is finished the parameters and metrics (performance) of each models is visible in the corresponding experiment in the MLFlow dashboard

 .. code-block:: bash